serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 ## The Good

-Regardless of SPF and DMARC configurations you are unlikely to be able to spoof emails from popular domains to a recipient at a robust email provider, such as GMail.
+Regardless of SPF and DMARC configurations, you are unlikely to be able to fool robust email provider such as GMail.

 Google has the big data and the heuristics to provide anti-spam and anti-phishing measures that don't rely on SPF and DMARC.
-I briefly tried spoofing domains with lax SPF and DMARC records to a Gmail address: all emails landed in the spam box.
+I briefly tried spoofing domains with lax SPF and DMARC records to a Gmail address: all emails landed in the spam box (but were not rejected).

 ## The Bad